salesforce-marketingcloud/MC-Cordova-Plugin/README.md

 --variable APPID={YOUR_APP_ID}
 --variable ACCESSTOKEN={YOUR_ACCESS_TOKEN}
 --variable GCMSENDERID={YOUR_GCM_SENDER_ID}
---variable MCANALYTICS={enabled|disabled}
+--variable ETANALYTICS={enabled|disabled}
 --variable CHANNELNAME={YOUR_CHANNEL_NAME}
 --nosave
 --nofetch
 ```
-> You must explicitly enable or disable `MCANALYTICS`. `MCANALYTICS` enables or disables collection of analytics, such as notification displayed, opened, etc. for your app.
+> You must explicitly enable or disable `ETANALYTICS`. `ETANALYTICS` enables or disables collection of analytics, such as notification displayed, opened, etc. for your app.

 > These variables refer to your app in MobilePush.